arjun-menon/arjun-menon.github.io/thoughts/faith/2025-03-27-a-set-of-prayers-to-start-the-day-with.md

 ---
 title: A set of prayers to start the day with
 public: true
-desc: 7 prayers to start the day with (from my friend Emmanuel).
+desc: A set of prayers to start the day with (from my friend Emmanuel).
 ---
 A set of prayers to start the day with (_from my friend Emmanuel_).